 Located beside the University of Wollongong, Wollongong Botanic Garden is a place of natural beauty where people can relax, celebrate and learn about plants and horticulture.
 This is the perfect destination for your next weekend picnic or afternoon stroll.

 Explore the network of twisting paths that stretch across the Garden as you learn about the collection of local plants and plants from around the world.
-With plenty of open green spaces, regular outdoor events, gardening workshops and a duck pond, this is one Wollongong attraction that is worth visiting year-round.
+With plenty of open green spaces, regular outdoor events, gardening workshops and a duck pond, this is one free Wollongong attraction that is worth visiting year-round.

 Visit Mount Keira Summit Park